saltyrtc/saltyrtc-meta/Protocol.md

 ### Packet Types: Peer-to-Peer

 This section describes the various packet types that can be exchanged between an initiator and a responder (e.g. the receiver byte is set to *from/to Initiator* or *from/to Responder #x*).
 We will provide and describe an example for each packet type.
-The packets are UTF-8 encoded JSON objects.
+The packets are serialised [MessagePack](http://msgpack.org/index.html) objects.

 Note: The packet payload cannot be decrypted by the server because different NaCl keys will be used.